FrozenWolfyy/Digital-Signal-Processing-Lab/Lab 3/README.md

 The Pulse Rate of a person can be calculated from DFT by finding the fundamental frequency component of a signal which can be obtained by calculating the magnitude spectra of a signal.
 To find the magnitude spectra of the signal calculated the DFT matrix and multiplied it with the given signal data.

-The dft matrix of length 3 looks like :
+The dft matrix of length N :
 <p float="left" align = "center">
   <img src="https://github.com/FrozenWolfyy/Digital-Signal-Processing-Lab/blob/master/Lab%203/Images/Equations/DFT%20matrix.png" width="300"/>
 </p>